 - 18. Click Next to start the software installation, which may take 30 to 60 minutes.
 You will be installing about 1,200 packages.
 (If you see a smaller number, you've missed something and should Reset your virtual machine, reboot, start over and select the correct options.)
 Wait until the install finishes.
-(You can safely "Suspend" your virtual machine and resume the machine and installation later, if you run out of time today.) - 19.
+(If you are using an .ISO install, you can safely "Suspend" your virtual machine and resume the machine and installation later, if you run out of time today.
+If you are using a physical CD, this may not be true.) - 19.
 When installation is done and you are prompted to reboot, do the following before your reboot: If you used the ISO Method, above, go to VM Settings, open again the virtual CD/DVD device, and un-check "Connect at power on".
 If you used the DVD Method, remove the DVD from DVD drive.
 You may have to "force" the unmounting of the CD/DVD device.
 Do so.
 Windows VMware may go unresponsive after forcing the unmounting.
 In that case, use the VMware Power menu to "Reset" your virtual machine to hard reboot it.
 Fedora should reboot successfully.
 If so, skip the reboot in the next step. - 20.
 In VMware, select to Reboot the Fedora Linux virtual machine.
 (Do not reboot your Windows host system!)
 See the previous step to Reset your virtual machine if the Reboot hangs. - 21.
 If you have successfully disconnected your CD/DVD, the Linux virtual machine will reboot Fedora 12 from the virtual hard drive.
 (If you see the Fedora Installation screen again, you have not successfully disconnected the CD/DVD at power on.
 Disconnect the CD/DVD, reboot, and try again.)
 The first time Fedora 12 boots, you will be asked a few questions before you can log in.
 Here are the answers: - 22.
 You must create a non-administrative (regular) user account.
-Use your real name and your eight-character Algonquin College userid for the userid, the same userid you used for the Hostname earlier. - 23.
+Use your real name for the name and your eight-character Algonquin College userid for the userid, the same userid you used for the Host name earlier.
+The userid and host name will be the same eight characters.
+Set a password you can remember! - 23.
 Now log in to Linux Fedora using your eight-character Algonquin College (Blackboard) userid. - 24.
 If you used the ISO Method, above, go to VM Settings, open again the virtual CD/DVD device, and set the device to "Use physical drive", then re-check "Connect at power on".
 (If you used the physical DVD Method, your virtual CD/DVD is already connected to the physical drive.)
 Remove any CDROM.